|

 Interet.

-plagued by delays and cost increases, but the
+have long been plagued by delays and cost

-recent years as the size of the "Santa's Village"
+have worsened in recent years as the size of the

 The